icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements
 - Improved **export to XAML**
 - Corrected display of Japanese, Chinese, Korean characters in artboard title
-- Improved Symbols items behavior when the size of the left panel changes
+- Improved Symbols items behavior when the size of the left panel is changing
 - Reduced ruler size
 - Added the ability to collapse all items in the tree **(Ctrl + ~)**
-- When copying objects via Alt, the distance between the copied object and the original
+- The distance between the original object and its copy is displayed while copying the object with Alt pressed
-- When building lists, the text ignores the creation of a marker when moving to the next line if Shift or Ctrl is pressed
+- List building behavior changed.
+Creation of a marker is ignored when moving to the next line with Shift or Ctrl pressed
 - The ruler adapts to the selected objects
 - Added the ability to move guides using the arrows on the keyboard
-- Reduced opening speed of some files
+- Optimized opening speed of some files
 - Added the ability to use the grid in increments of 1 pixel.
 - Expanded area on the border of the artboard on which it can be selected
-- If the file is not saved in the window title, an asterisk (\*) will be displayed
+- If a file is not saved in the window title, an asterisk (\*) will be displayed
 - When exporting a single object to a file, you can change the name of the file being exported.
 - The state of the left panel is remembered after the application is closed
 ### Bug Fixes
 - Fixed most errors of working with text
 - Fixed errors when opening many sketch files
-- Fixed most errors of working with sumbols
+- Fixed most errors of working with symbols
 - Fixed most errors of working with artboards
 - Fixed most errors of working with effects
 - Fixed most errors of importing images